|

 routing decisions being based primarily on of the fewest hops and shortest

-(ii) Security:
+links. (ii) Security:

 Monitoring could provide enhanced security to initiate preventive measures